u4ik/React-Router-v6-demo/README.md

     - Nested Routes have relative paths.

 - `useHistory` no longer exists, instead use `useNavigate`
-    - You can also provide options to the navigate object that's returned when calling useNavigate.</br>
+    - You can also provide options to the navigate object that's returned when calling `useNavigate`.</br>
     - Ex.</br>
         `const navigate = useNavigate();`</br>
         `navigate('/welcome', { replace: true })`

     - Which then will redirect, instead of pushing the new route to the navigation stack.
 - You can also provide numbers such as -1 or 1, to navigate to the previous and next page.
-Ore even -2 to go 2 steps back to the previous page.
+Or even -2 to go 2 steps back to the previous page.

-- Prompt is not yet available in version 6# react-router-dom-6-demo
+- `Prompt` is not yet available in version 6# react-router-dom-6-demo